studentTurtle94/product-recommender/README.md

 ## Future Improvements

 * **Multiple Item Search:** Allow users to search for combinations of items (e.g., "find a shirt and pants for a summer party").
-* **Conversational Interaction:** Implement state management to allow users to refine previous search results or build upon recommendations conversationally (potentially using OpenAI's Assistants API or similar).
+* **Conversational Interaction:** Implement state management to allow users to refine previous search results or build upon recommendations conversationally (potentially using OpenAI's Responses API).
 * **Database Integration:** Replace the in-memory product store with a scalable database solution for better performance and scalability.
-* **Image Feature Extraction:** Explore using image embeddings directly (e.g., with CLIP or similar models) in combination with text embeddings for more sophisticated multimodal search, rather than relying solely on LLM interpretation for query generation.

 ## Reset Vector Store